ForEvolve/forevolve.github.io/_posts/en/2017-09-28-design-patterns-web-api-service-and-repository-part-11.md

 The `TableStorageSettings` class add one property to the three inherited from `StorageSettings`.

-We will use those three properties:
+For a connection to Azure Table to work, we will (only) need those three properties:

 - `AccountName`
 - `AccountKey`